evankyee/soron-ads-sdk/README.md

 # Soron Ads SDK

 Native ads SDK for chat and AI applications.
 Minimum 4 lines of code.
+Make sure to add the following to your ads.txt:
 ```
 soron.ai, PUBLISHER-ID, DIRECT
 ```